scality/metalk8s/docs/operation/upgrade.rst

 MetalK8s Cluster Upgrade
 ========================

-The MetalK8s Cluster Upgrade is handled via utility scripts which are packaged with every new release.
+MetalK8s clusters are upgraded using the utility scripts packaged with every new release.
-This section describes how to upgrade MetalK8s with all the components that are included in the stack.
+This topic describes upgrading MetalK8s and all components included in the stack.

 Supported Versions
 ******************

 .. note::

-    MetalK8s supports upgrade of **at most** one minor version at a time.
+    MetalK8s supports upgrade of *at most* one minor version at a time.
     For example:

     - from 2.4.0 to 2.4.4,